 The most important thing about touch points is that they are where people form opinions about your company.

 Often a customer interacts with your brand 20 times before they purchase.
 Each one of those leaves an impression.
 And each one is an opportunity to leave a favourable impression that ultimately leads to a sale.

-Effectively monitoring and perfecting your touchpoints is now a competitive act.
-They create the opportunity to win a customer from a competitor, retain more loyal customers, and to influence purchase consideration.
+Effectively monitoring and perfecting your touch points is now a competitive act.
+They create the opportunity to win a customer from a competitor, retain more loyal customers, and influence purchase consideration.

-The link between customer satisfaction is why managing touchpoints is so important.
-But it's also why a large number of customer journey touchpoints makes CSAT so complex.
+The link between customer satisfaction is why managing touch points is so important.
+But it's also why a large number of customer journey touch points make CSAT so complex.
 Feedback on every single one needs to be monitored, no easy feat at scale.

-2020 is a new era of customer-centricity.
+2022 is a new era of customer-centricity.
 More than 66% of companies now compete primarily on customer experience.
-Showing that customers want to be 'Wow!'d by their interaction with your brand.
+Showing that customers want to be wowed by their interaction with your brand.